InternetFreedomFoundation/archive/content/post/budget-session-2022-23.md

 In another positive move, the allocation to [NDHM](https://nha.gov.in/assets/uploads/NDHM_Strategy_Overview.pdf) under the Ministry of Health and Family Welfare has been witnessing a consistent increase in allocations since 2020-2021.
 The allocation in the Budget Estimate 2021-2022 was Rs.
 30 crores, which increased to Rs.
 75 crores in the Revised Estimate 2021-2022.
 Budgetary allocation to NHM in 2022-2023 brought a pleasant surprise with a massive 166.6% increase (Rs.
 200 crores).

-{{< figure src="https://lh3.googleusercontent.com/4A13Sujq9YTEVcD1GTlsV_DJqa894w9OyO4QuR6PkW2We1r0HK7VqZx3Uzty7OTifgnVXl2P8Aa-doJTUldYmEes9lIhW1nzkfC7Wa8MC0ngYHPbjc4sjrqOPtK1ByIgEA2n3Vjv" caption=`"Figure 4: Net total allocation to NDHM"` >}}
+{{< figure src="https://lh3.googleusercontent.com/4A13Sujq9YTEVcD1GTlsV_DJqa894w9OyO4QuR6PkW2We1r0HK7VqZx3Uzty7OTifgnVXl2P8Aa-doJTUldYmEes9lIhW1nzkfC7Wa8MC0ngYHPbjc4sjrqOPtK1ByIgEA2n3Vjv" caption=`Figure 4: Net total allocation to NDHM` >}}